Mouna Guru

-Mouna Guru is a 2011 Indian Tamil-language action thriller film directed by Santhakumar and produced by M. K. Thamizharasu.
+Mouna Guru is a 2011 Indian Tamil-language action thriller film written and directed by Santhakumar and produced by M. K. Thamizharasu.
 The film stars Arulnidhi and Ineya, while John Vijay, Madhusudhan Rao, Uma Riyaz Khan, Krishnamoorthy, and Balakrishnan play supporting roles.
-Mouna Guru illustrates a misunderstood college youth who becomes unwittingly involved in a crime plot that spirals his life out of order.
+Mouna Guru illustrates a misunderstood college youth whose life spirals downward when he unwittingly becomes involved in a crime plot.

 The film's soundtrack has been composed by S. Thaman.
-It was released on 16 December 2011 and received highly positive reviews, subsequently becoming a sleeper hit.
+It was released on 16 December 2011 and became a sleeper hit.
 The film was remade in Kannada as Guru, in Telugu as Shankara and in Hindi as Akira.

 Plot

 Karunakaran finds it difficult to adjust with the society that he lives.
 As a result, he is unable to control his anger and ends up with trouble due to his unpredictable behavior, which becomes a constant worry for his mother and brother.
 A series of incidents force him to leave Madurai and end up in Chennai.
 Despite scoring high marks in school, he joins a local arts college in the city and stays in a hostel, where trouble begins.
 Aarthi, a medical student and the younger sister of Karuna's sister in-law, develops a soft corner for Karuna.

 Meanwhile, ACP Marimuthu, Inspector Rajendran, SI Selvam, and HC Perumalsamy witness a car accident in the outskirts of Chennai.
 When they are about to take the victim to a nearby hospital, they come across a huge stash of cash.
 The policemen kill the half-dead victim and flee to Chennai with the money.
 However, Maya, a prostitute, learns the truth by overhearing Marimuthu's telephone conversation and records it.
 When Maya plans to threaten Marimuthu, she accidentally loses her camera which had the video footage.
 The next day, Marimuthu gets a threatening call from a guy and finds out that it was Maya who recorded his conversation.
 An enraged Marimuthu beats up Maya and eventually kills her.

 A sincere cop named Palaniammal takes up this case.
 In the college where Karuna studies, there is a series of thefts happening in the hostel.
 Marimuthu finds out that one of the college students had actually stolen Maya's camera.
 One day, a bag containing all the stolen items is kept in Karuna's hostel room, making him as the prime suspect of all the threats, which leads him to get arrested.
 Marimuthu, along with his friends, kidnaps Karuna and Maya's friends with plans of killing them in a forest.
 They kill Maya's friends, but Karuna escapes from there and reaches Chennai.
 Meanwhile, Marimuthu finds that it was not Karuna who had blackmailed him.
 Karuna is falsely accused of mental instability by Marimuthu and his team of policemen and is institutionalised.